 The Philadelphia Workers’ Compensation lawyers at Gross & Kenny, LLP, are committed to helping injured workers claim the necessary Worker’s Compensation benefits to which they are entitled.
 Even when benefits are initially denied, our team will work diligently to claim justice for you.
 We have the experience and knowledge necessary for your claim to be successful.

 A physical work injury is usually easy to prove.
 Workers that suffer cuts and lacerations, burns, broken bones, head injuries, or other harm can easily document the time and place the injury occurred, which can be used to prove that the injury was a direct result of the employee’s job.
 A mental injury that results from unreasonable or malicious stress at work can be much more difficult to document.

 The private and family life of an individual can be stressful outside of the work environment, but this should not be considered when deciding a Workers’ Compensation claim.
-Marital stress, financial burdens, childcare responsibilities, and caring for elderly parents can make life difficult to say the least, but the stress level at work should be factored separately.
-All employees that perform the same job duties should have a reasonable amount of stress expected with the position.
-Stressors that relate to a worker’s personal life can be expected to balance with the reasonable level at stress at work.
+Marital stress, financial burdens, childcare responsibilities, and caring for elderly parents can make life difficult, to say the least, but the stress level at work should be factored in separately.
+All employees that perform the same job duties should have a reasonable amount of stress expected from the position.
+Stressors that relate to a worker’s personal life can be expected to balance with a reasonable level of stress at work.